 Natural soundscapes.
 Wind, water, birdsong, fire — these are the sounds that signal safety to the nervous system.
 The absence of traffic, construction, and human noise is a core part of the reset.
 Some retreats are beginning to market "sound profiles" alongside their amenities.

-Digital absence.
+Digital absence by design.
 The most effective JOMO stays remove the decision from you — there's simply no reception to resist.
 Properties that offer Wi-Fi but encourage you to "choose" to disconnect are less effective than those where the landscape makes the choice for you.

 Slow-living rhythms.
 Fireside evenings, long walks with no destination, meals made from local ingredients, early nights under dark skies — the activities are gentle and unhurried.
 The itinerary, if one exists at all, leaves generous space for nothing.